piripopero/ditto-excellcity-summerschool/README.md

 This will activate the connection from Ditto to the local Mosquitto broker, allowing it to ingest MQTT messages and process them according to the defined mapping.

 You can verify that the connection was successfully established by checking the **Connection Status**, **Metrics**, and **Logs** tabs in the Ditto UI under the created connection's detail view.
+Click on Refresh if it is not appearing.
 ![alt text](images/image-4.png)